spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 9. Check for changes in the same line that have a different value.
 If it is not a customization you made, you should adopt the new value, as it is known to be compatible with the new version.

-10. Confirm your updates and apply the updates to the cluster.
-Review [Apply Updates to Clusters](#apply-updates-to-clusters) for guidance.
+10. Confirm your updates.

+To learn how to apply the changes, review [Apply Profile Updates to Clusters](#apply-updates-to-clusters).

 ### Validate